- Online Programs

-"To get ahead in today's business world, leaders need to possess foundational business tools to solve integrated, multi-faceted problems.
+"To get ahead in today's business world and solve integrated, multi-faceted problems, leaders need to possess foundational business tools.
 At the end of this program, participants will be able to make decisions on business challenges that cut across different functions and geographies."

-– The program’s Faculty Director Gita Johar, Meyer Feldberg Professor of Business at Columbia Business School
+– Gita Johar, Meyer Feldberg Professor of Business at Columbia Business School

-The program enables you to accelerate your impact, through an intensive learning journey that will equip you to take on the world of business head on.
-The key components of the program are:
+The program enables participants to accelerate their impact through an intensive learning journey that will equip them to manage people, products, and projects more effectively.
+The key components of this MBA-inspired curriculum are:

 - Enhancing leadership effectiveness

 - Effective decision making

 With a focus on immediate application, participants work on a capstone case study, individual and team assignments, cases, self assessments — including Columbia Business School’s proprietary 360 Assessment Tool — and group discussions, applying their learnings immediately to their unique contexts.

 Participants will also be part of a powerful learning community comprising a diverse group of fellow participants from a broad range of industries, functions, experiences, and geographies.